nldlabs/nlddoc/docs/index.md

 - Marketing sites (use a real framework)
 - Heavy customization (use VitePress directly)

-nlddoc is for documentation.
+fastdocs is for documentation.
 It does that one thing well.

 ## Get Started